Nick Leggett: Campaign to be Mayor of Wellington

 In April 2016, he resigned from the Labour Party to run for Mayor of Wellington as an independent; Justin Lester had already been selected as the official Labour candidate and it is against party rules for members to compete against officially endorsed candidates.
 Central to his launch campaign speech was a desire to put an end to the "bickering" and "palace politics" holding the Wellington City Council back and to facilitate a new Sports Museum and Virtual Reality Centre for Wellington.
 In August 2016, Labour Leader Andrew Little accused Leggett of being a "right-winger", alleging that his campaign manager for the Wellington Mayoral election was a well-known ACT Party figure.
 Leggett came second in the mayoral race, finishing about 6,000 votes behind Lester.
 Leggett then changed allegiance to the National Party later that year citing ideological differences with Labour's leadership and announced he intended to seek the National candidacy for the Mana electorate in 2017.
 Leggett later abandoned his plans to run for Parliament but stated he would still campaign for the National Party in the area.

 When he contested the Wellington mayoralty in 2016, Leggett moved to Johnsonville.

 Professional career after politics

 In 2017 the Leggetts moved back to Porirua; buying a house in Papakowhai.
 Leggett was then a business consultant.

-In 2018 Leggett is the executive director of the New Zealand Alcohol Beverages Council.
+In 2018 Leggett was the executive director of the New Zealand Alcohol Beverages Council.

-In October 2018 Leggett was appointed the CEO of the Road Transport Forum, a lobby group which promotes and the interests of the trucking road freight industry.
+In October 2018 Leggett was appointed the CEO of Transporting New Zealand, a lobby group which promotes and the interests of the trucking road freight industry.
+Leggett left Transporting New Zealand to become CEO of Infrastructure New Zealand in 2023, and was appointed Chair of Wellington Water the same year.